 The summer of 1969 was a time of infamous turmoil in several major American cities, including Seattle.
 On the date in focus here, a series of riots began in the University District that would shake University Way Northeast — a.k.a.
 “The Ave” — over several days.
-During that week, street people on The Ave would battle with Seattle police, leading to several arrests and injuries and much vandalism and looting.
+During that week, street people on The Ave would battle with Seattle police, leading to multiple arrests and injuries and much vandalism and looting.
 While the origin of the riots remains contentious today, the aftermath would lead to significant changes in the character of the U District, both as a neighborhood and as a community.

 By 9:30 p.m., the crowd of rioters had grown to roughly 150.
 Witnesses later noted that many in the crowd had also been present at the Alki fracas.
 More police soon arrived, along with a TV news crew, but by 10:15 p.m. the rioters had drifted away and the police withdrew.
-All in all that night, seven rioters were arrested and three police officers were injured.
+All in all that night, seven rioters were arrested and three SPD officers were injured.

 While the riot on August 11 may have been politically motivated — some attributed it to the antiwar activists who were a regular part of the Ave scene at the time — the rest of the week’s rioting was evidently the initiative of restless teenagers from across the city coming to the U District strictly for kicks, lured by news of Monday’s incident.
 The most intense and destructive of the riots would occur on the nights of August 13 and 14 — and most regular U District denizens who witnessed the riots later claimed they did not recognize most of the participants on those nights.